+44 20 8079 7860 team@thekeyholeheartclinic.com

 Mitral Valve Regurgitation

-Mitral Valve Regurgitation Symptoms
+Symptoms of Mitral Valve Regurgitation

-Mitral Regurgitation Causes
+Causes of Mitral Regurgitation

 Your heart has four valves that keep the blood flowing consistently in the correct direction, and these are the mitral valve, tricuspid valve, aortic valve, and pulmonary valve.
 Each of these valves has flaps, otherwise known as leaflets or cusps, that open and close once during each heartbeat.
 If they don’t open or close properly, the blood flow can be disrupted.